 Gaston's work with electronic media has been commonly recognized as humorous, playful, and inventive, and as such has earned him not only awards such as the University of Louisville's Best New Electroacoustic Work (for "Nocturne: Crickets Inside & Out"), but also places on the board of the Conway Composers Guild and the Little Rock Chamber of Commerce's arts advisory board.
 His collaborative piece A Dream Retrieval Ritual 2014 was given special attention by Little Rock Soiree and Arkansas Times as a unique engagement of and contribution to the local community and was awarded as Official Selection of the 2016 Los Angeles CineFest.

 Ryan Gaston (b.
-1990) is a composer, synthesist, and sound artist originally from Little Rock, Arkansas and currently based in Los Angeles, California.
-Gaston's current work centers around musical interface/instrument design, modular synthesizer performance, electronic improvisation, sound spatialization, and strategies for notation and analysis of electronic and timbre-based music.
+1990) is a composer and improvisor currently based in Los Angeles, California.
+Gaston's work centers around musical interface/instrument design, modular synthesizer and laptop performance, electronic improvisation, sound spatialization, and strategies for notation and analysis of electronic and timbre-based music.

 Gaston has done extensive work for ad hoc multichannel speaker systems, including 12+ channel pieces for networked Raspberry Pi computers (as in "50 small boxlike spaces" and "PiAGRA Falls"), homemade multichannel distortion systems (as in disonillum), and 5.1 film applications (as in A Dream Retrieval Ritual 2014).

-Gaston has performed on electronics with Vinny Golia's Large Ensemble, Clay Chaplin's Music & Video Ensemble, and Scott Cazan's Creative Electronics Ensemble.
-Gaston regularly collaborates with improvisational musicians such as Todd Barton and Kris Tiner and (along with trumpeter Sarah Belle Reid) is a founding member of the electroacoustic ensemble/collective Burnt Dot.
+Gaston performs on electronics frequently in improvisational ensembles and is a founding member of the electroacoustic ensemble/collective Burnt Dot.
 He was a featured performer at the Serge Modular 40th Year Anniversary Concert in San Francisco, February 2015 and performed alongside David Rosenboom in the 2017 Don Buchla Memorial Concerts.

-Gaston's current focus is largely centered around the advancement of electronic music performance practice through study of its current contrasts to typical acoustic performance practice and the typical scheme of Western music theory/performance/analysis pedagogy.
+Gaston's current research centers around the advancement of electronic music performance practice through study of its current contrasts to typical acoustic performance practice and the typical scheme of Western music theory/performance/analysis pedagogy.
 Gaston specializes in interface-neutral notational systems, and works intensively with adaptation of spectromorphological analytical practices into compositional and improvisatory contexts.
 Initial thoughts are discussed here.

 Gaston received MFA in Music Composition & Experimental Sound Practices at the California Institute of the Arts in 2016.
-He compelted his BA in Music Composition from Hendrix College in 2012.
+He completed his BA in Music Composition from Hendrix College in 2012.